tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

-We must define command types.
-A Command type is concretely represented by a Discriminated Union.
-Executing the command on a specific cluster means returning a proper list of events that can be applied (processed)  or returning an error.
+A Command type is a Discriminated Union.
+Executing the command on a specific cluster means returning a proper list of events or an error.
-I can also specify _"command undoers"_, that allow to compensate the effect of a command in case it is part of a multiple stream transaction that fails as we will see later.
+You can also specify _"command undoers"_, that allow you to compensate the effect of a command in case it is part of a multiple stream transaction that fails as we will see later.
 An undoer issues the events that can reverse the effect of the related command.
-For instance the "under" of AddTodo is the related RemoveTodo (see next paragraph).
+For instance, the "under" of AddTodo is the related RemoveTodo (see next paragraph).

 The abstract definitions of Command and Undoer  are: